sampoder/comiteer/README.md

 ### Pitch

 If you are curious, the following was our pitch in the finals.
-I know, it's very business-y lol.
+I know, it's very business-y.

 **Arsh:**